daleao/sdv/WalkOfLife/README.md

 The [Statue of Uncertainty](https://stardewvalleywiki.com/The_Sewers#Statue%20Of%20Uncertainty) has been replaced by the Statue of Prestige, which is now capable of prestiging level 10 skills.
 A prestiged skill's level is reset and all related recipes are forgotten, however all acquired professions are maintained.
 This allows the farmer to eventually acquire all 20 final professions simultaneously.
 Prestiging a skill costs 10,000g the first time, 50,000g the second time, and 100,000g the last time.
 The ribbon in the skills page of the game menu reflects the number of professions acquired in each skill.
 Non-vanilla skills at the moment cannot be prestiged.

+## Extended Progression

+After a skill has been fully prestiged, its level cap will be raised to 20, allowing you to continue developing your tool proficiency and max health.
+Skill level also increases the odds of higher quality crops and fishes, as well as the amount of berries foraged per bush.
+The Super Mode duration and perks are also improved for combat professions.

 ## Compatbility

 The mod is compatible with the following popular mods: